tinyplex/tinybase/site/guides/14_releases.md

 await sql.end();
 ```

-This is designed for use on a server, where such a database is more likely to be
+The `postgres` module is generally designed for use on a server, where such a
-reachable, but any environment that supports the `postgres` module should work.
+database is more likely to be reachable, but the new `pglite` can also be
+considered for browser environments.

 Note that this Persister supports both the `json` and `tabular` modes for saving
 TinyBase data into the database.
 See the DatabasePersisterConfig type for more